galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ## Running Galasa tests

 To reconfigure Galasa to point to the Galasa Ecosystem that you created, you need to edit the bootstrap.
-The bootstrap contains the information that Galasa needs to bring up a framework to connect to an Ecosystem.
+The bootstrap contains the information Galasa needs to bring up a framework to connect to an Ecosystem.
 To find the URL of the Ecosystem bootstrap, run the following command:
 ```
 kubectl get svc
 ```